 - While the Chief has shown that he openly dislikes John, he was nice enough to say thank you to Spartan for (sarcastically) agreeing with his plan.

 - Phoenix is surprisingly kind to Administrative Assistant Bob and sincerely sympathizes with him when he tells him that Cocteau had him castrated.

 - Police Are Useless:

-- Political Correctness Gone Mad: Essentially the entire plot setup.
+- Political Overcorrectness: Essentially the entire plot setup.
 San Angeles is a place where attempting not to offend anybody and maintaining civil, peaceful coexistence has arguably usurped the value of life in importance.
 San Angeles is what would happen if the people who organize proper workplace behavior seminars had absolute power and went mad with it.

 - Pre-Mortem One-Liner: "Hey, Simon!
 Heads up!"

 - The only existing restaurant chain is Taco Bell, unless you're watching the European version, where it's Pizza Hut.
 (Taco Bell barely exists outside the USA.
 Oddly enough, the British version is unchanged; Britain didn't really have Taco Bell when the movie came out, but does have Pop-Cultural Osmosis.)
 Spartan is noticeably confused when everyone dresses up.
 Taco Bell also modified their logo because they liked the version in the film.
 In some TV versions, the name of the restaurant is unmentioned altogether.

 - All the futuristic looking cars in the film are actually concept cars from GM, most famously the GM Utralite concept that was used as the squad car of the SAPD.

 - The first thing Spartan wants after being defrosted is a Marlboro.
 Too bad smoking is among the things banned.